BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.14.10 =

+* Bugfix: fixing a php error caused by either dated information or a blank string in the unit amenities in some views.

 = 0.14.9 =

 * Bugfix: when there's no associated property, modify the query for the units columns to allow floorplan names to still show.